ttaffi/TradeSync/README.md

 1. Go to the [Google Cloud Console](https://console.cloud.google.com/).
 2. Create a new Project (e.g., "TradeSync Personal").
 3. Enable the **Google Drive API** for this project.
+- Go to "APIs & Services" > **Library**.
+    - Search for "Google Drive API".
+    - Click **Enable**.
 4. Go to **APIs & Services > OAuth consent screen**.
     -   User Type: **External** (unless you have a Workspace org).
     -   Fill in required fields (AppName, email).
-    -   **Test Users**: Add your own Google email address.
+    -   **Test Users**: IMPORTANT!
+Click "Add Users" and add your own Google email address.
+Without this, the login will fail.
 5. Go to **Credentials > Create Credentials > OAuth client ID**.
     -   Application type: **Desktop app**.
-6. Download the JSON file and rename it to `credentials.json`.
+6. Download the JSON file.
 7.  **Import this file** when prompted by TradeSync settings.

 ### 2. Google Drive Folder